As data volumes grow and reporting demands become more complex, choosing the right database management software (DBMS) solution is critical.

 Cost Structure

-As the title suggests, the Advanced Query Tool is mainly used by database administrators and developers to handle complex data management activities.
+As the title suggests, the Advanced Query Tool is primarily used by database administrators and developers to handle complex data management activities and queries across multiple database types.
+It provides a consistent interface to many different database systems.

 Pros

-• Database objects are displayed in a structured tree to make logging easier
+- Database objects are displayed in a structured tree to make logging and navigation easier.

 Cons